-- Describe the Review Committee's rationale for this revision: The Review Committee revised the requirement to clarify that an active cardiac surgery program can be present at the primary clinical or at a participating site.
-In addition, it also provided Background and Intent language to clarify its expectations regarding access and opportunities for fellows in the care of patients being evaluated for and recovering from open heart surgery. - How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
-N/A - How will the proposed requirement or revision impact continuity of patient care?
+- Describe the Review Committee's rationale for this revision: The Review Committee revised the requirement to clarify the types of bedside imaging services that must be available to fellows for the care of patients. - How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
+The specified imaging services are currently being used in critical care medicine fellowships to provide quality patient care. - 3.
+How will the proposed requirement or revision impact continuity of patient care?
 N/A - Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
-N/A - How will the proposed revision impact other accredited programs?
-N/A
+This may necessitate additional institutional resources, depending on the availability of these imaging services for the fellowship. - 5.
+How will the proposed revision impact other accredited programs?